Patient Portal Software Development: Complete Guide for 2025

 Then get into details by studying their personality, habits, struggles, values, etc. Understanding the target user involves scrutinizing the purpose of your patient portal and what problems it’s solving.

-For example, you can use Question and Answer platforms to ask real customers about what they want to see in the patient portal and what functionality will make their user experience better.
+For example, you can use Question and Answer platforms to ask real customers about what they want to see in the patient portal development and what functionality will make their user experience better.
 Or you can communicate with your social circle directly to gather feedback about their user experience.

 It’s always a good idea to look at the competitors to learn from their experiences.
 What medical portals are your direct competitors?
 What do they offer?
 Answering these questions will help you evaluate the uniqueness of your future project and define which way is up.
 There may be no sense in creating the same product if there is another well-used one.
-Instead, investing in custom medical software development will allow you to grab users’ attention and stand out from the competitors.
+Instead, investing in custom patient portal development will allow you to grab users’ attention and stand out from the competitors.

 Since patient portal development implies personal data processing, your platform must be designed according to specific regulatory and medical standards.
 These rules were entered to protect sensitive information and prevent cybersecurity risks on time.
+Here is the list of standards (country-specific) that your medical portal must comply with to be secure and bring value to clients:

 • HIPAA regulations (United States)